Skip to main content

 Seventh College, Literatures in English

-Favorite Spot on Campus: Gliderport
+Favorite Spot on Campus: The Cross Cultural Community Center!

 Hometown: Riverside, CA